rutuja1302/BasicProjects/README.md

 12. Prime Factorization calculator - This interaction program determines whether your input is prime or composite number.
 It will also list the number's factors.
 13. The Age Calculator - This program will determine the age or interval between two dates.
 The calculated age will be displayed in years, months and days.
 14. Fortune Cookie teller - This program will simply tell user's fortune for the day.
 These fortunes will be stored in an array of Strings, use random class to generate a random number.
+15. Unit Converter(temp, length, mass, angle)- Converts various units between one another.
+The user enters the type of unit being entered, the type of unit they want to convert to & then the value.
+The program will then make the conversion.